Security Warnings

 Apple's security measure Gatekeeper prohibits launching applications downloaded from the Internet.
 The developer can prevent these warnings by signing his application with a certificate provided by Apple (Code Signing) and sending in the application so that Apple can check it (notarization).
 However, this requires a Developer ID account, which costs $99 annually.
 Because the certificates expire after some time, the signatures of installer packages need to be renewed regularly, hence we would need to pay this fee indefinitely.
 For more information, please refer to the corresponding article by Apple or other web sources.

 As Cinecred is a free and open source effort, we cannot afford to subscribe to Developer ID.
-Hence, sadly you receive the following security warning when installing Cinecred:
+Hence, you sadly receive a security warning when installing Cinecred.

 To install Cinecred despite this warning, right-click the installer package in Finder and choose "Open":